momentum-cohort-2018-07/w3-ruby-blackjack-swpat23/README.md

-# Ruby Weekend Project 1: Blackjack
+# Ruby Blackjack

-## Project Requirements
+## Requirements

-For this weekly assignment, you will create a one-player-against-the-computer game of blackjack.
-You will take your notes from your "Designing classes for blackjack" activity to use in writing the classes and other code for this game.
+For this weekend project, you will create a one-player-against-the-computer game of blackjack.
+The game should be playable from the terminal

 The following restrictions apply to your game: